-This scrub will eliminate dead skin, thoroughly refine the skin and achieve a wonderful appearance.
+This DIY coffee scrub will eliminate dead skin, thoroughly refine the skin, and achieve a wonderful appearance.

-The smell of cocoa butter can be overpowering so if you don’t like the smell on your skin, you could buy deodorized cocoa butter or use an essential oil with a strong scent.
+The smell of cocoa butter can be overpowering so, if you don’t like the smell on your skin, you could buy deodorized cocoa butter or use essential oil with a strong scent.

 How to Make It

-Fill the molds with the mixture and place in the freezer for 10 or 15 minutes.
+- Fill the slots with the mixture and place it in the freezer for 10 or 15 minutes.

 Love sugar scrubs?
 Check the ones below:

-- Take one coffee sugar scrub and rub over the skin in circular motions.
+- Take one coffee sugar scrub and rub it over the skin in circular motions.

 - Use a bath mat to prevent slips.

-- Don’t forget to clean the bath or shower to eliminate traces of oil.
+- Don’t forget to clean the bath or shower floor to eliminate traces of oil.